 Tribes ask for more support for salmon reintroduction to the Upper Columbia

-The tribes asked for support to continue fish survival studies at Northwest Power and Conservation Council meetings this week.
+Native American tribes, who want help to continue reintroducing salmon above Grand Coulee Dam, asked for support to continue fish survival studies at Northwest Power and Conservation Council meetings this week.
 The tribes said they need support for donor stocks, rearing equipment and equipment for the acoustic and PIT tagging studies.

 The phased reintroduction has been a long time coming.